-The Tudors History of a Dynasty
+The Tudors history of a Dynasty

 By David Loades

-This book is about one of the most powerful and influential dynasties in English history, a dynasty of five monarchs who ruled their domain for over a century.
+This is a book about one of the most powerful and influential dynasties in English history, a dynasty of five monarchs who ruled their domain for over a century.
 The Tudors were concerned to build a government that would endure, hence their constant concern with the succession – an anxiety which lasted throughout the century.

 Although all Tudor monarchs believed that their authority derived from God, they had different ways of expressing that conviction, and above all they believed in ruling with consent and advice.
 For this reason they built partnerships, not with the old nobility as their predecessors had done, but with the wider community of the gentry, and above all with parliament.
-They were not in any sense democrats, but the partnerships which they built in church and state lasted for centuries, and still influences the way we look at our politics today.
+They were not in any sense democrats, but the partnerships which they built in church and state lasted for centuries, and still influence the way we look at our politics today.

 The Tudor age was an era of momentous religious, social and political change and David Loades provides an expert overview of this pivotal period of British history.